szymek25/library_monolith/README.md

 2. user-service - https://github.com/szymek25/user-service

 ## Next steps
-1. Finish implementation of user-service
+1. Introduce service-discovery
-2. Introduce kafka for async communication
+2. Introduce service for depertments and book
-3. Introduce service-discovery
+3. Introduce service for orders
-4. Introduce service for depertments and book
+4. Contract testing
-5. Introduce service for orders
+5. Monitoring on ELK stack or some other
-6. Contract testing
+6. Deploy into cloud

-7. Monitoring on ELK stack or some other
+## Brief overview of user-management
-8. Deploy into cloud
+All user data is kept in keycloak server.
+Keycloak server is also authorization source in the system.
+However, user-service also keeps user data for faster access.
+Once library monolith app query for user data, then user-service serves data from its own DB.
+If some updates are done directly in keycloak system, then keycloak generates events into queue and user-service updates data. user-service is intermediate layer between keycloak and library app.
+So, for each user specific operations user-service exposes endpoints or listen for events in kafka.
+Once user-service receives event/request then sends http request into keycloak.
+Once operation completed by keycloak side, then keycloak emits proper event and user-service updates its own DB state.